paketo-buildpacks/.github/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Bug
+name: Report a Bug
-about: Bug report
+about: Something broken or not working as expected?
+Report the issue.
 title: ''
 labels: 'type:bug'
 assignees: ''